jnayak1/ember-peer-review-ethereum/README.md

 # ember-peer-review-ethereum

 This is a prototype for a peer-review [Ethereum](https://www.ethereum.org/) dapp (decentralized application).
-The goal of this prototype is to show how "journals" (groups of experts) can offer peer-review services and researchers can submit their reports to these "journals" for peer-review without the need of any intermediate or central authority.
+The goal of this prototype is to show how "journals" (groups of experts) can offer peer-review services and researchers can submit their reports to these "journals" for peer-review without coordination from intermediates or central authorities (i.e. [Elsevier](https://en.wikipedia.org/wiki/Elsevier)).
+Instead, researchers and journals can be brought together over the Ethereum blockchain.

 Work in progress!